Champion 201463 - 6250/7850W Dual Fuel Generator

 The following charts are provided to give you an idea of how some of the key specs of the Champion 201463 compare to dual fuel generators of similar power (between 5500 and 6500 W).

 - Compared to dual fuel devices of similar power, the 201463 stands out with one of the higher run times, lasting around 11 hours at 50% load.
-If extended autonomy is what matters most to you, the Firman H05752 could be an excellent choice, offering one of the longest run times among units in its power category, reaching around 12 hours.
+If concerned with autonomy, one of the products of a comparable power output, which offers the highest run time, is the Firman H05752, boasting with around 12 hours.

 Price comparison

-As you can see from these interactive charts, when compared to other 5500-6500W dual fuel generators, the Champion 201463 is on the average side of the price range.
+As you can see from these interactive charts, when compared to other 5500-6500W dual fuel generators, the Champion 201463 is on the cheap side of the price range.

 The bottom line